 SECT.
-VI. - Affections of the Arterial and Absorbent Systems.
+VI.-Of the Affections of the Arterial and Absorbent Systems.

-The morbid dissections of Morgagni, Lieutaud, Haller, and others, furnish accounts of some changes and derangements of the bloodvessels that run along the course of the spine.
+THE morbid dissections of Morgagni, Lieutaud, Haller, and others, furnish accounts of some changes and derangements of the blood vessels that run along the course of the spine.
 In some cases, aneurism has been discovered, but the pressure of aneurismal sacs frequently produces ulcerative absorption or caries, without producing curvation.
-In others, the large bloodvessels, both arteries and veins, have been drawn into the circuitous course of the spine on its inner line of curve, by which and the preceding cause, the blood is deprived of its naturally ready and easy flow to the parts and organs below the curve, and more may consequently be sent to the head, and there occasion apoplexy, headache, or even inflammation of the brain.
-In the cases where several bodies of the vertebræ are destroyed by progressive or ulcerative absorption, and the length of the spine is thereby decreased ; in the proportion of the number of vertebræ destroyed, and of the approximation of the remaining sound ones, the aorta descendens and venæ cavæ must be either removed at a distance from their natural situations, and take a serpentine course; or if the change occur during the growth of the body, as so generally happens, these bloodvessels may be shortened in their natural longitudinal dimensions, and, by accommodating their length to the lessened
+In others, the large blood vessels, both arteries and veins, have been drawn into the circuitous course of the spine on its inner line of curve, by which and the preceding cause, the blood is deprived of its naturally ready, and easy flow to the parts and organs below the curve, and more may consequently be sent to the head, and there occasion apoplexy, head-ache, or even inflammation of the brain.
+In the cases where several bodies of the vertebræ are destroyed by progressive or ulcerative absorption, and the length of the spine is thereby decreased; in the proportion of

 In Mr. C. Bell's Museum, there is also a specimen of carious spine in a young person, which has terminated in partial anchylosis.
-The aorta has accommodated itself to the course of the spine, but the œsophagus, on the contrary, runs direct from the neck to the diaphragm. so that it is not more than 3 inches long, whilst the aorta measures between the same points nearly 9 inches.- See Mr. Shaw's Appendix, p.
+The aorta has accommodated itself to the course of the spine, but the æsophagus, on the contrary, runs direct from the neck to the diaphragm, so that it is not more than 3 inches long, whilst the aorta measures between the same points nearly 9 inches. -See Mr. Shaw's Appendix, p.
 285.